daniele-frade/42sp-cursus/README.md

 ## Projects

-The list below presents the projects performed during the Cursus.
+The list below presents the projects performed during the Cursus in a chronological order.

 | Project  | Status | Evaluation | Description |
 | :----: | :----: | :----: | :----: |